vuejs/router/packages/docs/guide/advanced/typed-routes.md

 # Typed Routes (v4.1.0+)

-::: danger
+::: danger ‼️ Experimental feature

- ⚠️ This feature is still experimental and will evolve in the future, make sure to follow along in release notes and check the [Troubleshooting](#troubleshooting) section if you have issues.
+ This feature is still experimental and will evolve in the future, make sure to follow along in release notes and check the [Troubleshooting](#troubleshooting) section if you have issues.
+This feature is very likely to be replaced by a much more efficient build-based implementation.
+It not recommended for projects with a lot of routes (+50) but the setup takes about a minute and can be reverted in a few seconds at any time.

 :::